ravi688/PDV/README.md

 # PDV
 A tool to automate running C++ snippets of algorithms and data structures on different CPUs, collect performance data, and display them on a webpage.

 Why can't we use Github/Gitlab Runners and CI/CD?
-It's because it is a bit complex to achieve "Process just commited (pushed) file only".
+It's because it is a bit complex to achieve "Process just commited (pushed) file only or at least I don't know how to achieve this using Gitlab Runners.
+Also, working on this kind of project is a good exercise for me to get familiar with fundamentals of Mysql, and Blazor.

 ## Dependency/Package Requirements
 ### For PDV Runners